The same definition as Keras

 Number of thresholds used to compute confusion matrices.
 In that case, thresholds are created by getting

-values linearly spaced in the unit interval.- thresholds
+num_thresholdsvalues linearly spaced in the unit interval.- thresholds

 (optional) If threshold are passed, then those are used to compute the confusion matrices and

-is ignored.- from_logits
+num_thresholdsis ignored.- from_logits

 If

-in the predictions before computing the metric.- average
+TRUEthen we calltorch::nnf_softmax()in the predictions before computing the metric.- average

 The averaging method:

-: Finds the AUROC for each class and computes their weighted mean pondering by the number of instances for each class.'none'
+'micro': Stack all classes and computes the AUROC as if it was a binary classification problem.'macro': Finds the AUCROC for each class and computes their mean.'weighted': Finds the AUROC for each class and computes their weighted mean pondering by the number of instances for each class.'none': Returns the AUROC for each class in a list.

 Details